contentful/live-preview/packages/content-source-maps/README.md

 - For usage with @apollo/client, a custom link is needed to add the extensions to forward the extionsions to the response.
 [Example](../../examples/content-source-maps-apollo/lib/api-graphql.ts)

 - Per default, the inspector mode renders all available outlines despite being overlapped by other elements.
-If you want to not render outlines for overlapped elements, you can enable it through an experimental feature flag:
+If you want to not render outlines for overlapped elements, you can enable this behaviour through an experimental feature flag:

   ```jsx
   <ContentfulLivePreviewProvider experimental={{ hideCoveredElementOutlines: true }} />